mobileprint/ios-print-sdk/README.md

 ### Sharing Activity

-You may want to update the share to include the print later activity:
+You may want to add the print later activity to the collection of existing share activities:

 ```objc